ztachip/ztachip/README.md

 A generic implementation is also provided for simulation environment.
 Any FPGA/ASIC can be supported with the appropriate implementation of this wrapper layer.

-- HW/src: ztachip HDL source codes.
+- HW/src: main ztachip HDL source codes.

 # Build procedure